section-engineering-education/engineering-education/articles/node-js-vs-django/index.md

 Node.js and Django are technologies used in building versatile web and mobile applications.
-Both have an excellent user interface, are open and do not require a license to operate, and therefore they have a vast number of users.
+Both have an excellent user interface, are open, and do not require a license to operate, and therefore they have a vast number of users.
 Node.js is a framework that JavaScript uses on a client-side web application.
 Django works on [python applications](https://www.javatpoint.com/python-applications) to help web developers build apps more quickly.

 This article will analyze these two popular technologies.
-The article will critically give the pros and cons of each, to help the reader choose the best technology depending on the project needs.
+The article will critically give each member the pros and cons to help the reader choose the best technology depending on the project needs.

 ### Node.js